trocafone/laika/README.md

 # Laika

-*laika* is a business reporting library that allows you to request data from different sources and send it to someone as or save it at some destination.
+*laika* is a business reporting library that allows you to request data from different sources and send it to someone or save it at some destination.
 For example: you can query your database, send the result as an excel attachment via email and save it on Google Drive or Amazon S3.

 <!-- TODO: document what it is and what it is not -->